khoitd1997/kd-wiki/src/side_topics/3d_printing/3d_printing.md

 ### Situational

+- [Damping Feet][26]: Print this if have time and want to reduce noise.
+- [Aluminum Extruder][25]: Lots of people swear by this, but it others say that with the filament guide, this shouldn't happen.
 - Replace printbed: [Comparision Video][18], doesn't seem necessary now as the default print bed does its job well.
 Also check out [PEI Sheet][19].
 - Change power supply: [This one][20] is compatible, if upgrading the PSU, should probably change the fan too([guide here][21]).
 The fan runs at _24V_ so need either a power converter or a fan that supports that natively.
 Doesn't seem necessary for now but the PSU is a pretty bad one so if safety is a concern then this is probably essential.
 - Add BLTouch: Be really careful with which instruction to follow due to changing firmware resulting in different recommended places to plug the BLTouch in, [here][22] is a pretty recent guide.
 The bed is still pretty level after a couple of prints now(even when heavy scraping was used to remove those prints) so this is fairly unnecessary, also manual bed leveling in Marlin is a breeze.